olivialiu121/olivialiu121.github.io/index.md

 Here is **Shuang LIU**.

-I’m currently a Master Student of Computer and Information Technology at University of Pennsylvania.
-Previously, I received my Master of Laws degree with Specialization in Technology and Law from UC Berkeley, Before that, I received my Bachelor of Laws degree with minor in Internet Finance from Tsinghua University.
+I’m currently a Master student of Computer and Information Technology at the University of Pennsylvania.
+Previously, I received my Master of Laws degree with the specialization in Technology and Law from the University of California, Berkeley.
+Before that, I received my Bachelor of Laws degree from Tsinghua University.

 I also worked with White & Case LLP as a Legal Manager, spent time at Global Law Office as a Junior Associate, and interned at Orrick, Herrington & Sutcliffe Law Firm.